rickyriled/Data-Analyst-Portfolio-Projccts/README.md

 # Richrd Wilde -- Data Analyst Portfolio:

 ## About
-Hello, I'm Ricky!
-I'm a recently-graduated Maths major from Montclair State University, aiming for a career in data analytics.
+Hello, I'm aiming for a career in data analytics.
 I work frequently with coding languages such as python/SQL/R, general data analysis/ visualization tools such as Excel and Tableau, and have a high level of general experience in Mathematics, Statistics, Computer Science, and Databases.

 This is a repository that I have created to showcase skills, share projects and track my progress in Data Analytics/Data Science related topics.